oldteb/ComputerNetwork/TCP/source code/README.txt

 client.c client.h Server.c

 DataLink Layer/physical layer:
-DLL.c dllgen.h (for go-back-N protocol)
+DLL.c dllgen.h (for go-back-N protocol
-SR.c slgen.h (for selective repeat protocol)

 How to compile:
 you type make in your command line.
 Then it just help you compile C code.